heinthanth/mlcts/README.md

 # LibMLCTS

 An experimental implementation of The Myanmar Language Commission Transcription System (1980), also known as the MLC Transcription System (MLCTS).
+This project aims to implement converters, input methods, extensions and so on.

 ## Motivation